-Judith’s parents placed no religious pressure on her, but she officially converted to Judaism at age fourteen, when she was confirmed at Temple Israel in Manhattan.
-Though her adult involvement with organized religion has been minimal, she feels concern for Israel and for the future of the Jewish people.
+Thomson’s parents placed no religious pressure on her, but she officially converted to Judaism at age fourteen, when she was confirmed at Temple Israel in Manhattan.
+Though her adult involvement with organized religion has been minimal, she described herself publicly as “feel[ing] concern for Israel and for the future of the Jewish people.”

-She attended elementary school in New York City and in Yonkers, graduating from Hunter High School in January 1946.
-She went on to receive a B.A. from Barnard College in 1950, a second B.A. from Cambridge University in 1952, an M.A. from Cambridge in 1956, and a Ph.D. from Columbia in 1959, all in philosophy.
+Thomson attended elementary school in New York City and in Yonkers, graduating from Hunter High School in January 1946.
+She went on to receive a BA from Barnard College in 1950, a second BA from Cambridge University in 1952, an MA from Cambridge in 1956, and a PhD from Columbia in 1959, all in philosophy.

-In 1962, she began teaching at Barnard College, and in 1962 she met and married the British philosopher James Thomson, who was a visiting professor at Columbia University.
+In 1962, Judith Jarvis began teaching at Barnard College; soon afterward, she met and married the British philosopher James Thomson, who was a visiting professor at Columbia University.
 After spending 1962–1963 at Oxford, the couple moved to Boston, where James Thomson was appointed professor of philosophy at MIT.
-Judith Thomson taught for a year at Boston University and, in 1964, was appointed to the faculty at MIT, where she is currently Laurence S. Rockefeller Professor of Philosophy.
+Judith Thomson taught for a year at Boston University and, in 1964, was appointed to the faculty at MIT, where she served as Laurence S. Rockefeller Professor of Philosophy until her retirement in 2004.
 The Thomsons were separated in 1976 and divorced in 1980; they remained colleagues until James Thomson’s death in 1984.

-Judith Jarvis Thomson has published countless philosophical articles, a number of which were collected into her well-respected anthology Rights, Restitution, and Risk.
-In addition, Thomson is the author of Acts and Other Events, The Realm of Rights, Moral Relativism and Moral Objectivity (with Gilbert Harman), and Goodness and Advice.
+A selection of her philosophical articles was collected into her well-respected 1986 anthology Rights, Restitution, and Risk.
+In addition, Thomson was the author of Acts and Other Events, The Realm of Rights, Moral Relativism and Moral Objectivity (with Gilbert Harman), and Goodness and Advice.